Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

 We take the same approach as in \cite{yoo2006capacity} to evaluate the robustness of MIMO systems to channel estimation errors, where $\bm{H}$ is imperfectly estimated as $\bm{\hat{H}}$ at the receiver.
 Similar to the work in\cite{hassibi2003much,1614084,yoo2006capacity}, let $\bm{E}_n\triangleq \bm{H}-\bm{\hat{H}}$, where the entries of $\bm{E}_n$ are zero-mean complex Gaussian with variance $\sigma^2_e$.
 Here $\sigma^2_e$ is the `noise variance' term to capture the channel estimation quality, which can be appropriately selected depending on the channel conditions and channel estimation method.

-We evaluate the DeepJSCC-MIMO-universal and BPG-LDPC schemes with different $\sigma^2_e\in \{0,0.2,1\}$ values over $\text{SNR}_{\text{test}}\in [1,12]$dB on the Kodak dataset with $R=1/24$.
+We evaluate the DeepJSCC-MIMO-universal and BPG-LDPC schemes with different $\sigma^2_e\in \{0,0.2,1\}$ values over different SNR values on the Kodak dataset with $R=1/24$.
 For the DeepJSCC-MIMO-universal scheme, we train and test the model both with imperfect $\bm{\hat{H}}$.
-The experimental results are shown in Fig. \ref{MIMO_estimation_error}.
+The experimental results are shown in Table. \ref{MIMO_estimation_error}.
 As expected, for both schemes, the performance degrades as the channel estimation error increases.
-In specific, for $\sigma^2_e=0.2$, the performance loss of our DeepJSCC-MIMO scheme is up to $0.3$dB, compared with the performance loss up to $5.9$dB from the BPG-LDPC scheme.
+In specific, for $\sigma^2_e=0.2$, the performance loss of our DeepJSCC-MIMO scheme is up to $0.29$ dB, compared with the performance loss up to $5.96$ dB from the BPG-LDPC scheme.
 For $\sigma^2_e=1$, the BPG-LDPC scheme starts to fail to work.
-However, our DeepJSCC-MIMO scheme can still work with a performance loss of less than $0.85$dB.
-To visualize the performance of DeepJSCC-MIMO-universal in the presence of channel estimation errors, we present the reconstructed images with different channel estimation errors in Fig. \ref{vis_estimation_error}.
+However, our DeepJSCC-MIMO scheme can still work despite experiencing a limited performance decrease of less than $0.84$ dB, which mainly arises from noisy channel equalization operations, as demonstrated in \cite{wu2023deep_arxiv}.

+To visualize the performance of DeepJSCC-MIMO-universal scheme in the presence of channel estimation errors, we present the reconstructed images with different channel estimation errors in Fig. \ref{vis_estimation_error}.
 We can observe that the increasing channel estimation error is reflected in the gradual loss of high-frequency details during transmission. {We want to emphasize that even with a significant channel estimation error ($\sigma_e^2=1$), DeepJSCC-MIMO continues to function, with only limited performance loss}, compared with the significant performance loss with the traditional separation benchmark.
 We can conclude that the proposed scheme is more robust to channel estimation errors, as it can learn to compensate for it during transmission.